About Explicit Variance Minimization: Training Neural Networks for Medical Imaging With Limited Data Annotations: Introduction

-While SeSL methods are time-consuming in general, requiring backpropagation through the entire dataset over multiple iterations, SSL methods are sensitive to the selection of correct augmentation transformations, making it time-consuming concerning hyper-parameter optimization.
+While SeSL methods are generally time-consuming, requiring backpropagation through the entire dataset over multiple iterations, SSL methods are sensitive to the selection of correct augmentation transformations, making it time-consuming with respect to hyper-parameter optimization.

 Our motivation stems from the field of machine learning in healthcare, and specifically medical imaging.
-While not unique to the medical field, there are two typical attributes of associated datasets that suggest alternative approaches to pre-training might be beneficial: the limited amount of well-labelled data, and often relatively low inter-subject and inter-subset variability compared to the entire population distribution.
+We identified two main attributes of the data in the medical imaging domain: (1) the limited amount of well-labelled data, and (2) the often relatively low inter-subject and inter-subset variability compared to the entire population distribution.
 For example, the image acquisition protocols are conserved across institutions, there are limited vendors and types of devices, and for a given imaging interpretation task, there are a limited number of underlying pathological processes.
-This skewed partition of the overall variance suggests that a relatively small sample of the population might capture most of the total variance, and a learning algorithm that can be tuned according to this property might still be as effective while requiring much less compute resources than a more brute force approach.
+This skewed partition of the overall variance suggests that a relatively small population sample might capture most of the total variance, and a learning algorithm that can be tuned according to this property might still be as effective while requiring much less compute resources than a more brute force approach.

-Following this assumption, we hypothesize that the limited dataset size causes the variance error to be the dominant component in Bias-Variance Trade-off Decomposition (BVTD).
-A common approach to reducing the variance of a Deep Neural Network (DNN) is to introduce regularisation into the model, such as dropout \cite{Srivastava2014DropoutAS} or weighted decay.
-The major disadvantage of such methods is they reduce the explicit power of the model.
-In contrast, we propose a method that explicitly optimizes the variance, where the variance of the model is minimized directly as a part of the model's cost function, which introduces the constrain into the model without the loss of capacity.
+Following this assumption, we hypothesize that the limited dataset size causes the variance error of the trained model to be the dominant component in Bias-Variance Trade-off Decomposition (BVTD).
+A common approach to reducing the variance error of a Deep Neural Network (DNN) is to introduce regularisation into the model, such as dropout \cite{Srivastava2014DropoutAS} or weight decay.
+However, the major disadvantage of such methods is they reduce the explicit power of the model.
+In contrast, we propose a method that explicitly optimizes the variance, where the variance of the model is minimized directly as a part of the model's cost function, which introduces this constraint into the model without the loss of capacity.